-I’ve always known how important it is for us to deal with our issues before the person we have an issue with, is no longer around.
+I have always known how important it is for us to deal with personal issues before the person we have an issue with, is no longer around.
 Dealing with my father’s terminal illness has taught me that.

-Sadly, if we don’t deal with our issues, those inevitably will stay with us.
-It’s even harder when a loved one is terminally ill, and we still have unresolved issues to resolve.
-To be honest it’s only when a loved one is faced with a terminal illness that we realise how many unresolved issues we’re dealing with that may never be resolved.
+If we don’t deal with our issues, they inevitably stay with us.
+It’s even harder when a loved one is terminally ill, and we still have unresolved issues.
+To be honest it’s only when a loved one is faced with a terminal illness that we realise how many unresolved issues we have.

-Dealing with any family member is hard enough but dealing with a family member who has a terminal illness and we’re trying to talk about our issues is even harder, particularly if they don’t want to talk about it and we’re finding it difficult to bring closure.
+Dealing with family members can be difficult; trying to talk about your issues with a family member who has a terminal illness is even harder, particularly if they don’t want to talk and bring closure.

-If someone isn’t talking about your issues before their terminal issues, the odds are them being ill won’t make a difference.
-It’s harder for us, but still important we talk about the issues that matter to us.
-Sadly, on our part, it’s us that have to live with the guilt once our loved ones are gone, because we didn’t get to say what we needed to say.
+I believe that if someone doesn’t talk about their issues before their terminal illness, the odds are them being ill won’t make a difference.
+It’s harder for us, but it is still important we talk about the issues that matter to us, however we manage to do that.
+It’s us who will have to live with the guilt once our loved ones are gone, because we didn’t get to say what we needed to say.